 This approach has a few important implications:

-- MegaLights has a constant performance overhead, but quality may decrease as lighting complexity increases at a given pixel.
+MegaLights have a constant performance overhead, but quality may decrease as lighting complexity increases at a given pixel.

 Where Deferred Shading has a constant lighting quality, the GPU cost increases with the number of lights.
 Whereas, MegaLights have constant performance, but the quality depends on the lighting complexity at a given pixel.